The Accelerators: D.E.S. and Sound Asleep Records

 Unsuccessful in their search for a new label, The Accelerators self-released their final studio album Nearer (2000) under the label D.E.S.
 Records.
 Duncan said Nearer was released independently, "Because I work for the state, they [the credit union] gave me a loan, though I didn't tell them it was for a record."
 Nearer was produced by Charles Desmond White, instead of Hodgin, but was recorded at Jag Studio in Raleigh, where all previous albums were also recorded.
-For Nearer, Duncan wrote twelve of its thirteen tracks and played with bassist Ron Bartholomew guitarist Dave Bartholomew and drummer Chris Henderson.
+For Nearer, Duncan wrote twelve of its thirteen tracks and played with bassist Ron Bartholomew, guitarist Dave Bartholomew, and drummer Chris Henderson.

 Jerker Emanuelson, owner of the Swedish label Sound Asleep Records, was a fan of Nearer and contacted the band.
 In collaboration with Duncan, Sound Asleep released The Accelerators compilation album Road Chill in 2007.

 Hiatus and break up

-Because of delays with the band's third album and personal differences, The Accelerators dissolved after recording Dream Trains and members moved on to other projects.
+Because of delays with the band's third album and personal differences, The Accelerators dissolved after recording Dream Train and members moved on to other projects.
 Duncan began performing solo as a singer-songwriter.
 When Dream Train was finally released in June 1991, the band had not played live for three years, and Duncan and Wurster were the only members willing to return.
 Duncan recruited new members, including bassist Ron Bartholomew (The Hanks, The Woods, and Robert Kirkland) to replace Mike Johns who had joined the band Fluffy, and Bo Taylor to replace guitarist Brad Rice who had joined the band Finger.
 With this new lineup, The Accelerators emerged from hiatus and played for the first time on October 4, 1991, at The Brewery in Raleigh.

-Wurster continued playing with The Accelerators for some time but eventually left to devote more time to Superchunk which he had joined during the band's hiatus.
+Wurster continued playing with The Accelerators for some time but eventually left to devote more time to Superchunk, which he had joined during The Accelerators's hiatus.
 He was replaced on drums by Michael Batts (Automatic Slim), brother-in-law of Bartholomew.
 Guitarist Taylor also left, and was replaced by Dave Bartholomew, brother of Ron.
 Although Duncan was the only remaining member who had worked on the band's three albums, the lineup of Duncan and the two Bartholomews would hold steady through to the band's self-released album Nearer (2000).
 After the recording sessions for Nearer, guitarist Mark Auble replaced Dave Bartholomew for limited promotional touring.